 Foreigner held for drugs escapes while under watch of guards

-A foreigner who was arrested for selling drugs has escaped from hospital detention while under the watch of custodians from Philippine National Police’s Drug Enforcement Group (PNP-DEG) and Philippine Drug Enforcement Agency (PDEA).
+A foreigner arrested for selling drugs has escaped from hospital detention while under the watch of custodians from the Philippine National Police’s Drug Enforcement Group (PNP-DEG) and the Philippine Drug Enforcement Agency (PDEA).

-The PNP has sent out tracker teams to look for Jun No, alias “Jazz,” an American citizen of Korean descent, after he managed to escape from his guards while in a hospital arrest at East Avenue Medical Center around 6:10 a.m. on Sunday.
+The PNP has sent out tracker teams to look for Jun No, alias “Jazz,” an American citizen of Korean descent, after he escaped from his guards while under hospital arrest at East Avenue Medical Center around 6:10 a.m. on Saturday.

 Supt.
 Enrico Rigor, PNP DEG’s spokesperson, said in a press conference on Monday that No was still recovering after undergoing a medical operation for acute appendicitis last April 10.